 Medical Reports for Adoptive Parents and Children

-Every member of the household, adults and children are required to have a physical.
+Every member of the household, adults, and children are required to have a physical.
 Forms have been provided for both Adults and Children.
 These forms should be downloaded and given to your Primary Care Doctor to complete when you have your physical.
 If you had a physical within the last 60 days this information can be used to complete the medical forms.
-The physician must sign and date the form, and must stamp with their office stamp.
+The physician must sign and date the form and must stamp it with their office stamp.

 Shot Records for Children

 Please include shot records for all children under the age of 18 years currently living in the home.